 Alternatives to a 20 Percent Down Payment

 If you’re putting off homebuying because you’re saving for a down payment, you should consider these financing options that require little or no money down.
 Depending on your situation, it may be better for you to buy a home and begin building equity rather than continuing to pay rent.
-There are many mortgage loan products to consider, including a conventional mortgage with or without private mortgage insurance (PMI), an FHA mortgage, a 90/10 mortgage, or a 100 percent financed mortgage.
+There are many mortgage loan products to consider, including a conventional mortgage with or without private mortgage insurance (PMI), an FHA mortgage, or a 100 percent financed mortgage.

 A Conventional Mortgage + PMI